-2 If an immediate connection can be provided to the public wastewater system.
+&lt;sup>2 If an immediate connection can be provided to the public wastewater system.

-60 km/h.
-As shown on the road cross sections at Appendix 18, this road will have a typical legal road width of 24m providing for two traffic lanes, each typically 3.8m in width, a 2.8m raised median, and on both sides of each traffic lane, a 2.3m berm, 2m cycle lane and 2m footpath.
+of 24m providing for two traffic lanes, each typically 3.8m in width, a 2.8m raised median, and on both sides of each traffic lane, a 2.3m berm, 2m cycle lane and 2m footpath.
 For further detail on road design see Appendix 51.4.
 Local Road A total of 27 local roads are proposed.
 The steepest grade of local roads will be 12.5%.
 The design speed for local roads is 30km/h.
 Local roads will have road reserve widths of 16m.
 Local roads will typically have two-way 3m vehicle carriageways, and on both sides of each carriageway, local roads will typically have 2.25m of berm, 1.8m of footpath and 0.95m of berm.